 For the long-term maintainability of the Block Visibility plugin, changes to the underlying file structure were needed in version 1.4.0.
 Therefore, when you upgrade from version 1.3.0 or lower, the plugin will deactivate and you will receive an error message.
 But don’t worry, simply re-activate Block Visibility and you are good to go.

 This is an unfortunate issue that will occur only once.
 We apologize for any inconvenience that this causes, but trust that this change better positions the plugin for many exciting enhancements in the future!

-- Preliminary compatibility with Full Site Editing (Requires the Gutenberg plugin and a theme that is Full Site Editing compatible)
+- Preliminary compatibility with Full Site Editing features

 - Hooks and slots to support the upcoming Pro add-on

 - Block Visibility now requires WordPress 5.5+ to take advantage of new core functionality

 - The base plugin file is now simply